'Out of Control'. Feb 2026.

 Verge of the Playoffs…

-A drop off of fifteen places, more than a place per calendar month, in a division that is arguably weaker than it has been since we were relegated from The Premier League 1,727 days ago..
+A drop off of fifteen places, in a division that is arguably weaker than it has been since we were relegated from The Premier League 1,727 days ago..

 Of course, with financial issues abounding and a tightrope of FFP rules needed astriding and when you sell your best and fill the gaps with less, it was always going to be a tricky season..